OlegAlexander/lakos/README.md

 ## Notes

-- Nodes are Dart libraries.
+- Nodes are internal Dart libraries.
 Edges are "uses" or "depends on" relationships.
 - Exports are drawn with a dashed edge.
 - Orphan nodes are octagons (with `--metrics`).
 - Only `import` and `export` directives are supported; `library` and `part` are not.